ObelusFamily/Anythink-Market-JTZXd/backend/README.md

 ## Getting started

+Make sure you have all the dependancies and that you've run `bundle install` before starting.

 To start the app use: `./start.sh` from the backend directory.

 Make sure your DB is up and running.